 Integral to a comprehensive suicide prevention and mental health promotion strategy, ISP makes it possible for counseling centers to extend help to students who are too often struggling in silence.

 “If it weren’t for the anonymity in this process, I probably wouldn’t be considering any type of help right now.” — Undergraduate Student▲ Back to Top

 ISP has been extensively evaluated, and published studies have reported the success of the ISP.
 Findings include:

 - 85% of participants who completed the Questionnaire had serious depression or other suicide risk factors; 90% were not receiving treatment.
 Read more.

 - Those who exchanged online messages with the ISP counselor were three times more likely than those who did not come for an in-person meeting, and three times more likely to enter treatment.

-- 75% of participants who entered treatment were described by counselors as not likely to have sought professional help with the ISP.
+- 75% of participants who entered treatment were described by counselors as not likely to have sought professional help without the ISP.
 Read more.

 - 27% of students, residents and faculty who participated in the ISP at a leading medical school were found to be at significant risk for depression and suicide; 48% of this group received referrals for further evaluation and treatment from the ISP counselor.
 Read more.

 How can I bring ISP to my campus?